SchmollerLab/Cell_ACDC/README.md

 1. Download the [latest release](https://github.com/SchmollerLab/Cell_ACDC/releases) of Cell-ACDC.
 2. Install [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for **Python 3.8**
 3. Unzip the Cell-ACDC source code, open a terminal and navigate with `cd` command to the Cell-ACDC folder
 4. Update conda with `conda update conda`.
-Optionally, consider removing unused package with the command `conda clean --all`
+Optionally, consider removing unused packages with the command `conda clean --all`
 5. Install the environment with `conda env create --file environment.yml`.
 Creating the environment will take several minutes.

 ## Installation using Pip